Welcome to Paradise!

 Hot Springs is on the southern end of The Black Hills.
 A town with great old western charm.
 Waterfalls, swimming holes fed with warm mineral healing waters from the many hot springs in the area.
 An indoor Mammoth dig an National Treasure.
 One of my favorite is the Black Hills Wild Horse Sanctuary.

 Mountain, Lakes and Rivers:

-Harney Peak is the highest point in South Dakota and is absolutely stunning.
+Black Elk Peak is the highest point in South Dakota and is absolutely stunning.
 The best trail head being at Sylvan Lake, enjoy the day hiking up to the old fire lookout tower with a view of the Hills as far as you can see!
-As you look out from Harney Peak, you will see first hand why they are called the “Black Hills” as with the thick forests up against the vast plains it is a place where one in ancient times could get lost for the duration of their life and never see all that is there!
+As you look out from Black Elk Peak, you will see first hand why they are called the “Black Hills” as with the thick forests up against the vast plains it is a place where one in ancient times could get lost for the duration of their life and never see all that is there!

 Making its national debut in the movie “National Treasure 2” Sylvan Lake is a place worth visiting.
 With a public beach, boulder islands, unique formations and enjoyable trail going around the lake, it is a lake for the photo books!
 One of the best features of Sylvan Lake is that the route